 – CBS: Cash before Shipment

-The difference between carrying out a good or bad business lays in the way you deal with your clients and customers.
+The difference between carrying out a good or bad business lies in the way you deal with your clients and customers.
 This stands true when you invoice.
-Ensure you are polite while drafting your invoice terms, keep them short and simple, clear in terms of rates and taxes, and offer more than one payment option.
+Adding invoice payment terms and conditions will not only give you and your client clarity but also act as a security net, in case of fraud.

-Its strongly suggested using good invoicing software that can take care of invoice format.
+It’s strongly suggested to use good invoicing software that can take care of invoice format.
 For example, in ProfitBooks, you can set the terms once and it will appear on all the invoices automatically.Start Creating Invoices With ProfitBooks